One Day in Medellin Itinerary – What to do in Medellin, Colombia

 WHAT’S THE BEST TIME TO VISIT MEDELLIN?

 Medellin is named “the city of eternal spring” so the weather will always be in the 20-degree sweet spot.
 Christmas is an amazing time to be in Medellin because of its festival of lights and as the tourist season starts in January – you won’t have as many crowds of tourists but experience a more local Medellin.
-March through August is the rainy season and the Holy week is from March 25th to April 3rd – at this time everything in the city will be a bit more expensive so avoid this time if you’re on a budget.
-End of July is the flower week – a great thing to experience but as well a bit more on the expensive side!
+March through August is the rainy season and the Holy Week is from March 25th to April 3rd – at this time everything in the city will be a bit more expensive so avoid this time if you’re on a budget.
+The end of July is the flower week – a great thing to experience but also a bit more on the expensive side!

 Aerial view of Medellin